ATSiCorp/LinkPanel-V3/docs/docs/reference/cli.md

 **Options**: `[RESTART]` `[SKIP]`

-This function for obtaining updated webmail templates from Hestia package.
+This function for obtaining updated webmail templates from LinkPanel package.

 ## v-update-sys-defaults